whage/thesis/thesis.md

 Region inference is a memory management discipline.
 It is a technique for determining when objects become dead by a static analysis of the program [@mem-mgmt-org].
-The ML Kit compiler (a compiler from Standard ML to assembly) features a so called "region inference algorith" which is a static analysis technique to examine the lifetime of dynamically allocated values in a prgram that makes it possible to replace garbage collection with stack-based memory management. [@region-inference]
+The ML Kit compiler (a compiler from Standard ML to assembly) features a so called "region inference algorithm" which is a static analysis technique to examine the lifetime of dynamically allocated values in a program that makes it possible to replace garbage collection with stack-based memory management. [@region-inference]

 In region inference's runtime model the store (memory) consists of a stack of regions.